windbirds/policies/terms.md

 The website [windbirds.co](https://windbirds.co/) with a valid SSL Certificate holds legal documents for Wind Birds, Lda and guarantees secure communication between clients and us.

-Under Portuguese Law documents electronically signed by our management with "Cartao de CidadÃ£o" (Portuguese Citizen iD Card) have legal value.
+Under Portuguese Law documents electronically signed by our management with "Cartao de Cidadão" (Portuguese Citizen iD Card) have legal value.
 A copy of such document is stored on windbirds.co and is accessible via QR Code imprinted on the document.
 Note that this documents to be valid require as well to be digital sign by an Timestamping Authority.

 #### External Observer/Researcher/Law Enforcement Agent Charge

 A person that is not our staff or a client for recreation purpose, which travels on our boats and vans for an external professional reason (e.g. research funded by EU, law enforcement in mission.), that records by any form, any information related to vessel/vehicle, geolocation, audio, video and other forms of media, as well species, technical and other data is demanded to pay two hundred and fifty euros per hour.
-Moreover, in slots of an hour (i.e. for a trip of 2h10 minutes shall pay 3-hour slots, that is â‚¬750).
+Moreover, in slots of an hour (i.e. for a trip of 2h10 minutes shall pay 3-hour slots, that is €750).
 Such travels have to be authorised by Wind Birds, Lda management and fully paid 48 hours in advance.
 That person is required to contract an independent personal accident insurance, as Wind Birds, Lda insurances do not cover non-leisure activities.

 #### Mobile Alerts